JohannesBuchner/nway/doc/matching.rst

    with ``0``.

 Use the last three columns to identify sources with one solution, possible secondary solutions, and to build final catalogues.
-Chapter `5.1 <#sec:math>`__ explains how these quantities are computed.
+'Mathematical details <math>`_ explains how these quantities are computed.
 To filter out low-probability associations (low ``p_i``) from the output catalogue, the ``--min-prob`` parameter can be used.